 Do I need to do anything with our children’s accounts?

-Money in accounts set aside for your children don’t count as marital assets in a divorce.
+Money in accounts set aside for your children doesn’t count as marital assets in a divorce.
 The courts will determine the parent who will maintain control of the account, but money in the account is considered the child’s money.

 If you or your spouse are tempted to put money in a child’s account to hide it during the divorce, keep in mind that all assets acquired during your time as a couple will be accounted for in court.

-If you and your spouse are unable to come to an agreement on the division of your assets, protect yourself by seeking the guidance of a mediator or divorce attorney.
+If you and your spouse are unable to come to an agreement on the division of your assets, like your home, protect yourself by seeking the guidance of a mediator or divorce attorney.
 A professional can help you freeze any joint accounts or deal with joint properties while you pursue a divorce, as well as update any life insurance beneficiaries or provisions in your will.

 If you maintained little or no control over your household finances when you were married, you’ll want to take stronger charge of your finances as you go through your divorce.